pedalferrous/analytic-script/README.md

       checks if this is in conjunction with `dim` is a valid position, and will throw error if not.
   * `RETURN`:
-    * tuple consisting of those values found below.
+    * Tuple consisting of those values found below.
     * `newState`: state with `activeCell` position changed to `1` and new site of activity changed to `2`.
     * `newCoord`: tuple coordinate of new active cell from traversal.

 ### getNeighborCells:
-  * returns **ALL** coordinates of neighboring cells adjacent by a face in n-dimensional search space.
+  * Returns **ALL** coordinates of neighboring cells adjacent by a face in n-dimensional search space.
 This includes **INVALID** coordinates not in space.
   * `INPUT`:
     * `coords`: coordinates of cell around which neighbors are pulled.
   * `RETURN`:
-    * list of tuple coordinates of possibly invalid neighbors.
+    * List of tuple coordinates of possibly invalid neighbors.
 This is a lazy neighbor search because **EVERYTHING** must be run through `hasTraversed` in `propagate`.

 ### getCoordinateCenter:
-  * returns weighted or unweighted centroid of a list of cell positions and fitnesses.
+  * Returns weighted or unweighted centroid of a list of cell positions and fitnesses.
   * `INPUT`:
     * `fitnessMap`: defined above; a list of tuples of tuple coordinates and